vaisavii/Drug-level-vector-indexing-in-primeKG/README.md

 - Retrieval of pharmacologically similar drugs via vector search
 - Joint exploration of similarity and biological topology
-- Embedding-based clustering and structural analysis of drug space

 Because vector search is integrated into Cypher, similarity queries can be combined directly with graph traversal without moving data between systems.

 ---